OG-CZ/CS50sql/0-querying/README.md

 ### SELECT

 - SELECT is selecting a table to show
-- we select here the column we want to
+- we select here the column we want to show

 #### LIMIT